Dockland Scout Project

 Outside Activities

 Apart from manning the base throughout the year, the quartermasters and crew often get together to improve their group and communication skills.
-Water activity weekends, barbeques and camps take place.
-The Projects Network team attend events all over the country, taking part in activities and promoting the Proects.
+Fun days on the water, attending camsp such as Winter Camp and Gilwell 24.
+The Projects Network team attend events all over the country, taking part in activities and promoting the Project.

 Dockland Scout Project Dockland Scout Project